okleinke/runtypecheck/CONTRIBUTING.md

 The policy may be revisited if the project stabilizes and maintainer bandwidth changes—but you should assume it stays closed.

-Thanks for respecting the boundaries and for your interest in `typecheck`.
+Thanks for respecting the boundaries and for your interest in this project.